Pacers vs. Bucks Player Props Betting Odds

 |3PM

-- The 25.5-point over/under for Haliburton on Monday is 1.0 higher than his scoring average.
+- Wednesday's prop bet for Haliburton is 25.5 points, 0.9 more than his season average.

-- Haliburton has dished out 12.7 assists per game, which is 0.8 less than Monday's over/under.

-- Haliburton's 3.6 three-pointers made per game is 0.1 more than his over/under on Monday.
+- Haliburton's 3.5 three-pointers made per game is the same as his Wednesday over/under.

 Get Haliburton gear at Fanatics!